 Europe’s most southerly ski resort is a great option if you want to combine winter sports with historical cities and even a trip to the beach.
+Whether you’re a seasoned skiing enthusiast seeking the most challenging terrain or a beginner eager to take those first graceful turns, the Sierra Nevada offers a variety of ski resorts and experiences that cater to every level of expertise.
 Follow our guide to get the most out of skiing in the beautiful Sierra Nevada.

 Where is it?